dan-rodrigues/caravel/README.md

 make vdp_lite_user_proj
 ```

-The /openlane directory contains  a symlink to a `$readmemh` file to be treated as ROM.
+The `/openlane` directory contains  a symlink to a `$readmemh` file to be treated as ROM.
 Attempting to build it a different way or with a different CWD may fail.

 The resulting `vdp_lite_user_proj.gds` and `vdp_lite_user_proj.lef` should be moved to the project `/gds` and `/lef` directories respectively, to be consistent with how others in caravel are handled.

+### User project wrapper

 Then to build the user project wrapper: